YDX-2147483647/clreq-gap-typst/README.en.md

 - Not all content needs to be translated.
 Some terms are not possible to be translated, or might be ambiguous when only read in a single language.
 In such cases, there is no need to wrap `bbl`; just write them directly.

 - Don’t pay special attention to line breaks and indentation.
 Just use tinymist (VS Code) / typstyle default settings.
 To make version comparison easier, we have set up a pull request robot to automatically format them.

+### Title formats

+- Top-level sections representing **categories**

+  The title should be as consistent as possible with [W3C Gap Analysis documents](https://www.w3.org/TR/clreq-gap/).

+- Low-level sections derscribing **specific gaps**

+  - For features that are needed but **not yet supported**, express titles as **phrases** whenever possible.

+    Examples:

+    - Vertical writing mode | 直排
+    - Customizing punctuation overhang | 定制标点悬挂

+  - For issues of **existing** features, express titles as **sentences** whenever possible.

+    Examples:

+    - Spacing between heading numbering and title is too wide | 标题编号与内容之间的空隙过宽
+    - Citation numbers are flying over their brackets | 引用编号的数字高于括号

+  - Do not edit the title after the gap is resolved, unless you have a good reason.

 ### Adding a code example